 Encryption & Security

-While the apps will do a perfectly good job of keeping you safe connecting to WiFi hotspots when you’re out and about, they simply don’t offer anywhere near the same level of protection as most other providers we’ve seen.
+While AVG’s VPN apps will do a good job of keeping you safe when using free WiFi hotspots, they just don’t provide the level of protection we see with the best VPN services.

 - OpenVPN (TCP/UDP)